ericbannon/qubetics-ubuntu22.04-validator-docker/README.md

 * Modifies the qubetics_ubuntu_node.sh script to start the qubeticsd directly from cosmovisor since systemctl is not supported in Docker
 * Can be run as amd64 on any ARM system (eg. raspberry pi 5) with qemu emulation enabled
 * Creates a cosmovisor.log for viewing the block indexing in the background and to troubleshoot errors
-* setup script sets fase fees to .01tics for best network performance (Per Qubetics reccomendation)
+* Setup script sets fase fees to .01tics for best network performance (Per Qubetics reccomendation)
+* Upgrade script removed in place of direct download of new versions in Dockerfile.
+Image tags will be updated accordingly

 ## Reccomended Usage